PashavanBijlert/MuSkeMo/README.md

 You can export all the user-created datatypes via this panel.
 The individual exporters export all the data types from the user-designated collections (folders) in Blender.
 It is possible to export all the visual geometry to a subfolder.

 MuSkeMo exports all the data with respect to both the global reference frame (origin), and body-fixed local reference frames.
-Orientations are exported as XYZ-Euler angle decompositions, and as quaternion decompositions, of the rotation matrix that rotates the object in question to the local frame.
+Orientations are exported as XYZ-Euler angle decompositions, and as quaternion decompositions.

 Under export options, it is possible to configure other text-based filetypes for export (e.g., txt, bat), configure custom delimiters, and choose the number formatting in the exported files.

 # **Import panel**

-You can currently import bodies, joints, muscles, frames, and contacts.
-Planned additions are: OpenSim model import, Gaitsym model import, and a trajectory importer to visualize simulations.
+You can currently import bodies, joints, muscles, frames, and contacts, if they are MuSkeMo-created CSV files.

+MuSkeMo also provides an OpenSim importer.
+Currently, this only works with OpenSim models that were created using the MuSkeMo_to_OpenSim utility script (see below), using global-coordinates.
+A more generic OpenSim importer is planned for version 0.8.0.

+Future updates will also support Gaitsym and Hyfydy model import.

+# **Visualization panel**

+MuSkeMo enables you to import simulated trajectories back into Blender to create high-quality animations with complex camera movements.
+This panel features a trajectory importer (currently OpenSim .sto format only) that has the optional feature to repeat the trajectory in a loop while progressing the forward translation coordinate (useful for simulations of a single stride).
+This panel also includes several convenience tools to aid users who are new to animations in Blender.

 # **MuSkeMo utilities**